NukeMail

 Inbox Privacy

 Public by default.
 Any person who types the same email address sees all messages.
-Paid plans offer private domains that solve this problem, but the free tier is fundamentally insecure for anything beyond the most casual use.
+Paid plans offer private domains that solve this problem.
+The free tier is insecure for anything beyond the most casual use.

 Pricing

-Has shifted heavily toward paid plans.
-Free tier is increasingly limited.
-Paid plans start at $79/month for teams and API access.
-This pricing makes Mailinator impractical for individual users but positions it as a developer and QA tool.
+Mailinator has moved toward expensive paid plans.
+The free tier is becoming limited.
+Paid options start at $79/month for teams and API access.
+This pricing makes Mailinator impractical for individual users but it works as a developer and QA tool.

-Completely free.
-No paid tier exists.
-Supported entirely by advertising.
-The ad-supported model means YOPmail remains accessible to everyone, but the ad experience can be intrusive with pop-ups and overlay advertisements.
+It is completely free.
+No paid tier exists because it is supported entirely by advertising.
+The ad-supported model means YOPmail remains accessible to everyone.
+You might find the ad experience intrusive since it includes pop-ups and overlay advertisements.

 API Access

-Offers a robust API for developers, but only on paid plans.
-Well-documented and used by many QA teams for automated testing of email-dependent features.
-The API supports creating inboxes, checking for messages, and reading email content programmatically.
+It offers a strong API for developers but only on paid plans.
+It's well-documented and used by many QA teams for automated testing of email-dependent features.
+The API supports creating inboxes, checking for messages and reading email content programmatically.
+It works.

 No official API.
 Some users scrape the web interface, but there is no supported programmatic access.
 This makes YOPmail unsuitable for automated testing or integration into development workflows.